Phygital sport: As an official sport

 Phygital sport is actively developing in Russia.
 In January 2023, phygital sport was recognized as an official sport in the country.
 The following month the All-Russian Federation of Phygital Sports was established, and by 2024 more than 60 branches of the organization were opened across the country.
 The first Phygital Sports tournament was held in Kazan in 2022.
 After that, nine more games in a similar format were held there.

 Russia also organized an international phygital sports tournament, the Games of the Future.
 It is believed that these games were organized to overcome Russia's isolation in the international sports arena following the full-scale Russian invasion of Ukraine in 2022.
 The competition took place in February 2024 in Kazan.
 More than 2,000 athletes from 277 teams took part in the Games.
 The competition featured more than twenty disciplines, divided into five areas: "Sport", "Tactics", "Strategy", "Speed" and "Technology".
 Vladimir Putin took part in the opening of the competition.
 The budget of the event amounted to more than 6 billion rubles.
 The tournament, which had a prize pool of $10 million, was attended by many tier-one teams, including PSG.LGD, Azure, Ray, Beastcoast, and Entity.
 Among the invited teams was Nigma Galaxy, which refused to participate in the Games of the Future due to negative reactions and calls for a boycott of teams participating in the Russian tournament.

+Phygital Basketball and Phygital Football are part of the 2024 BRICS Games event.

-The 2025 Games of the Future will be held in the United Arab Emirates.
+The 2025 Games of the Future were held in the United Arab Emirates.